benbalter/benbalter.github.com/_posts/2023-01-13-great-extended-leave-documents.md

 #### 📅 Dates

 When is your last day in the office?
 When do you anticipate being back?
-If the exact date of your leave is unknown, you can provide an estimated range, or describe the leave in relative terms (e.g., `event + 2 weeks`).
+If the exact date of your leave is unknown, you can provide an estimated range, or describe the leave in relative terms (for example, `event + 2 weeks`).
 Keep this section up to date as your plans change.
 Here's an example of what that might look like:

 | &nbsp;       | Start           | End             | Dates                |
 |--------------|-----------------|-----------------|----------------------|